Contenders re-sign key players at start of NHL free agency - WHIZ News

 Recent Stanley Cup winners spent the first day of NHL free agency re-signing key players to long-term contracts.

-The NHL champion Colorado Avalanche brought back big defender Josh Manson and the team they beat in the final, the Tampa Bay Lightning, extended center Anthony Cirelli and defensemen Mikhail Sergachev and Erik Cernak for eight years each.
-The St. Louis Blues kept Nick Leddy around for four more years and extended talented forward Robert Thomas through 2031.
+The reigning champion Colorado Avalanche brought back big defender Josh Manson and signed versatile winger Artturi Lehkonen.
+The team they beat in the final, the Tampa Bay Lightning, extended center Anthony Cirelli and defensemen Mikhail Sergachev and Erik Cernak for eight years each.
+The St. Louis Blues kept blue liner Nick Leddy around for four more years and extended talented forward Robert Thomas through 2031.

-Manson got $18 million on a four-year deal that counts $4.5 million against the salary cap.
+Manson got $18 million in a four-year deal that counts $4.5 million against the salary cap.
+Lehkonen, who was a restricted free agent, got the same terms.

-Acquiring the 6-foot-3, 218-pound defenseman at the deadline was one of several moves that helped Colorado win the Cup for the first time since 2001.
-Manson, who turns 31 before opening night, provided some toughness for the high-scoring Avalanche and he had eight points to go along with some key hits in 20 playoff games.
+Acquiring Manson and Lehkonen at the deadline were a couple of the moves that helped Colorado win the Cup for the first time since 2001.

+Manson, a 6-foot-3, 218-pound defensemen who turns 31 before opening night, provided some toughness for the high-scoring Avalanche and he had eight points to go along with some key hits in 20 playoff games.
+Lehkonen scored the Cup-clinching goal in Game 6 against the Lightning and also scored to put Colorado into the final.

-Tampa Bay, which lost in the final after winning the Cup back to back, signed Sergachev for $68 million, Cirelli for $50 million and Cernak for $41.6 million — all through 2031.
+Tampa Bay, which had won the past two NHL titles, signed Sergachev for $68 million, Cirelli for $50 million and Cernak for $41.6 million, all through 2031.
 General manager Julien BriseBois said they were his priority when he traded veteran Ryan McDonagh to Nashville earlier this month.

 St. Louis, which won the Cup in 2019 and has remade its blue line since, re-signed Leddy for $16 million over four years.
 The Blues got Leddy from Detroit at the deadline and plugged him into a unit that has gotten faster and more skilled since bruising to a championship three years ago.